 - Build conversation management competencies or bring in a third-party facilitator to ensure that interactions are as productive as possible.

+In addition to overall enterprise planning, executives responsible for addressing high-impact issue areas need to take more specific action, notably IT, HR and supply chain.
 These actions will help build resilience, giving you and your organization the ability to act confidently, no matter which scenario unfolds.